Ricardo Gareca

-Ricardo Alberto Gareca Nardi ([riˈkaɾðo alˈβeɾto ɣaˈɾeka ˈnaɾði]; born 10 February 1958), nicknamed el Tigre and el Flaco ("Tiger " and "Slim"), is an Argentine football manager and former player who is the current head coach of Vélez Sársfield.
-Gareca was the manager of the Peru national team from 2015 to 2022.
+Ricardo Alberto Gareca Nardi ([riˈkaɾðo alˈβeɾto ɣaˈɾeka ˈnaɾði]; born 10 February 1958), nicknamed el Tigre and el Flaco ("Tiger " and "Slim"), is an Argentine football manager and former player.
+He was recently the manager of the Chile national team.

 During his playing career, Gareca played for four of the most important teams in Argentina (Boca Juniors, River Plate, Vélez Sársfield and Independiente).
 He also had a successful experience in Colombia with América de Cali, winning two league titles and being runner-up of three Copa Libertadores.

 Since 1996, Gareca has worked as a manager.
-He has won one league title in Peru (with Universitario de Deportes) and three in Argentina (with Vélez Sarsfield); as well as a second division championship and a Copa CONMEBOL with Talleres de Córdoba.
+He has won four league titles in Argentina (with Vélez Sarsfield); as well as a second division championship and a Copa CONMEBOL with Talleres de Córdoba.

 Playing career

 Club

 Gareca started his professional career in 1978 with Boca Juniors, where he only played 16 games in his first three years with the club.
 In 1981, he was loaned out to Sarmiento for the 1981 Metropolitano, but he returned to Boca for the Nacional where he played alongside Diego Maradona, scoring 8 goals in the championship.

 In 1985, Gareca earned the eternal hatred of many Boca fans for transferring directly to their fiercest rivals, River Plate, along with Oscar Ruggeri.
 However, unlike Ruggeri, his time with River was short, and the fans started losing that hatred, as he soon joined Colombian team América de Cali later in 1985.
 Gareca won two league titles with América, in 1985 and 1986.
 He also had the misfortune of being on the losing side of the Copa Libertadores final three times in a row (1985, 1986 and 1987).
 He was also the top scorer of the 1987 edition, with 7 goals.
-During his time at América, he developed a friendship with Andrés Escobar, who was later murdered, and because of their friendship Gareca was almost assassinated by Pablo Escobar.
+During his time at América, Gareca was almost assassinated by Pablo Escobar.

 In 1989, Gareca returned to Argentina, where he played for Vélez Sársfield until 1992.
 In 1993, he joined Independiente for the last years of his career, making him one of a select band of players to have played for four of the most successful teams in Argentine football.
 While playing for Independiente he also won his first Argentine Primera División title, in the 1994 Clausura.
 Shortly after winning the league title, he officially retired.